TebogoNakampe/psucse_grocerycaffenet/README.md

 <div class="fig figcenter fighighlight">
   <img src="result/result_top1.png">
   <div class="figcaption">
     Since a few of validation images are redundantly tested due to batch size, actual top-1 classification accuracy is slightly lower than the validation trends in training GroceryCaffeNet.
 Additionally, this test is based on center-cropped 227x227 images.
-Since ILSVRC14 DET dataset does not locate its detection objects at the center of an image, classification accuracy can be deteriorated<sup>[2](#f2)</sup>.
+Since ILSVRC14 DET dataset does not locate its detection objects at the center of an image, classification accuracy can be deteriorated<sup id='rfn2'>[2](#fn2)</sup>.
 Nevertheless, mean average precision is near to 70%.
   </div>
 </div>

-Interestingly, Grocery-CaffeNet does not identify some classes which share similar features with other classes such as shape and color<sup>[3](#f3)</sup>.
+Interestingly, Grocery-CaffeNet does not identify some classes which share similar features with other classes such as shape and color<sup id='rfn3'>[3](#fn3)</sup>.
 If we fine-tune more deeper network such as GoogLeNet [[5](#Szeg14)] or ResNet [[6](#Kaiming15)], it would recognize the detailed characteristics with respect to each object class.

 Summary
 ------------
 [PSU CSE586 Course Project2] Fine-tuning AlexNet from Selected ILSVRC14 Dataset

-Footnotes
 ------------
+<a name='#fn1'> </a>
-1. <a name='#f1'> </a> The top-1 accuracy of the original CaffeNet is 57.4% against ILSVRC12 dataset.
+[1.]((#rfn1)) The top-1 accuracy of the original CaffeNet is 57.4% against ILSVRC12 dataset.

+<a name='#fn2'> </a>
-2. <a name='#f2'> </a> For instance, object occlusion in an image keep Grocery-CaffeNet from identifying its class preciesly.
+[2.](#rfn2) For instance, object occlusion in an image keep Grocery-CaffeNet from identifying its class preciesly.

+<a name='#fn3'> </a>
-3. <a name='#f3'> </a> For instance, red apple versus pomegranate, bagel with vegitable versus hamburger, and water bottle versus wine bottle have visually similar features.
+[3.](#rfn3) For instance, red apple versus pomegranate, bagel with vegitable versus hamburger, and water bottle versus wine bottle have visually similar features.

 References
 ------------